Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

-To be as flexible as possible and to interpret almost arbitrary models from any \proglang{R} package, a conversion method is implemented for each of the model classes mentioned above of the three packages \pkg{torch}, \pkg{keras} and \pkg{neuralnet}, summarizing all decisive components and layers of the passed model in an ordered and unified way into a list.
+To be as flexible as possible and to interpret neural networks from almost any \proglang{R} package, a conversion method is implemented for each of the model classes mentioned above of the packages \pkg{torch}, \pkg{keras} and \pkg{neuralnet}, summarizing all decisive components and layers of the passed model in an ordered and unified way into a list.
 Then, a \pkg{torch}-based model \code{ConvertedModel} (i.e., a subclass of \code{nn_module}) is created internally from this list.
-In addition, the interpretation methods described in Section~\ref{sec:method} are pre-implemented for each valid layer type which can be called layer by layer in the following step.
+In addition, the rule-based interpretation methods described in Section~\ref{sec:method} are pre-implemented for each valid layer type, which can be called layer by layer in the following Step 3.
 Since the creation of the converted model is consequently independent of the class of the given model, the conversion call can be bypassed by directly passing the desired model as a list.
-Hence, custom wrappers for other packages' models can be written, allowing an interpretation of models not being created by the packages \pkg{torch}, \pkg{keras} or \pkg{neuralnet}.
+Hence, custom wrappers for other packages' models can be written, allowing an interpretation of models not being created by the packages \pkg{torch}, \pkg{keras}, or \pkg{neuralnet}.
 An overview of the individual steps that are performed internally when initializing a new instance of the \code{Converter} class is summarized in Figure~\ref{fig:innsight_intern}.
 In addition to the fields shown in Figure~\ref{fig:innsight_intern}, there are also fields containing the labels (\code{\$input_names}, \code{\$output_names}) and shapes (\code{\$input_dim}, \code{\$output_dim}) of the input and output layers in a unified list structure.
-What kind of list structure is required for a model passed as a list, which layers are generally accepted and even more is explained in detail in the vignette "In-depth explanation" (see \code{vignette("detailed\_overview", package = "innsight")} or the online documentation available at \url{https://bips-hb.github.io/innsight/articles/detailed_overview.html}) and is only referred to at this point.
+What kind of list structure is required for a model passed as a list, which layers are generally accepted and even more is explained in detail in Appendix~\ref{app:model} or in the vignette "In-depth explanation" (see \code{vignette("detailed\_overview", package = "innsight")} and is only referred to at this point.